National Child and Maternal Health Education Program (NCMHEP)

 The CDC provides information on reproductive health, including preterm birth.

-A 2006 IOM consensus report recommended a multidisciplinary research agenda aimed at improving the prediction and prevention of preterm labor.
+A 2006 HMD consensus report recommended a multidisciplinary research agenda aimed at improving the prediction and prevention of preterm labor.
 It also addressed the need to increase understanding of the health problems that preterm infants may face.
-Read the IOM report.

 The Strong Start Initiative, announced in February 2012, aims to reduce the risk of significant complications and long-term health problems for expectant women and infants.
 This initiative is a joint effort between the Centers for Medicare and Medicaid Services, the Health Resources and Services Administration, the Administration on Children and Families, and non-governmental groups devoted to the health of mothers and newborns.